singhrakeshgkp/react-js/component.md

   - Import ```HigherOrderComponent.js``` in ClickCOmponent.js and ```MouseHoverComponent.js``` and pass these component as parameter.

 ### Pure Component
+- Pure component re-render if there is a difference in shallow comparison of state and props.
 - React.Component is the base class for react components.
 React.PureCompoent is the variation of React.Component class and does a shallow comparison of props and state.
 - A react component can be considered as pure component, if it renders the same output for the same state and props
 - It optimize the code and also improves the performance.